 As the DOL explains, worker misclassification is “one of the most serious problems facing affected workers, employers and the entire economy.”
 The DOL has elaborated in its new guidelines that:

-Misclassification of employees as independent contractors is found in an increasing number of workplaces in the United States, in part reflecting larger restructuring of business organizations.
+Misclassification of employees as independent contractors is found in an increasing number of workplaces in the United States, in part reflecting the larger restructuring of business organizations.

 When employers improperly classify employees as independent contractors, the employees may not receive important workplace protections such as the minimum wage, overtime compensation, unemployment insurance, and workers’ compensation.
 Misclassification also results in lower tax revenues for government and an uneven playing field for employers who properly classify their workers.